-As technology has evolved, astronomers are able to look back in time to the moments just after the Big Bang.
+Thanks to evolving technology, astronomers are able to look back in time to the moments just after the Big Bang.
 This might seem to imply that the entire universe lies within our view.
 But the size of the universe depends on a number of things, including its shape and expansion.

 The observable universe

-Because of the connection between distance and the speed of light, this means they can look at a region of space that lies 13.8 billion light-years away.
+Because of the connection between distance and the speed of light, this means scientists can look at a region of space that lies 13.8 billion light-years away.
 Like a ship in the empty ocean, astronomers on Earth can turn their telescopes to peer 13.8 billion light-years in every direction, which puts Earth inside of an observable sphere with a radius of 13.8 billion light-years.
 The word "observable" is key; the sphere limits what scientists can see but not what is there.

-Centering a sphere on Earth's location in space might seem to put mankind in the center of the universe.
+Centering a sphere on Earth's location in space might seem to put humans in the center of the universe.
 However, like that same ship in the ocean, we cannot tell where we lie in the enormous span of the universe.
 Just because we cannot see land does not mean we are in the center of the ocean; just because we cannot see the edge of the universe does not mean we lie in the center of the universe.

 The shape of the universe